 “The crazy thing about it is it’s really 99 percent community built,” Mark Tucker, the creator of the events, said in a Michigan Municipal League publication.
 “We thought it was just going to be an adult event because it happens after dark.
 But people bring their kids and they all stay until 11 at night.”

 After the FoolMoon kick-off, keep the party going with the hour-long FestiFools celebration.
 Ann Arbor locals and out-of-towners converge on Main Street at 4 p.m. carrying huge, handmade papier-mâché puppets.

-FoolMoon begins at dusk on Friday, April 7 at Washington and Ashley Street in Ann Arbor.
-The FestiFools event is 4-5 p.m. on Sunday, April 9 on Main Street in Ann Arbor.
+FoolMoon begins at 7 p.m. on Friday, April 5 at the Ann Arbor Farmers Market.
+The FestiFools event is 4-5 p.m. on Sunday, April 7 on Main Street in Ann Arbor.

 Both festivals are free to attend.